percona/pmm/docs/get-started/query-analytics.md

 - Security improvements
 - All previous PGSM versions are still supported

-!!! caution alert alert-warning ""
+!!! note alert alert-primary "Postgres 15"
     You will probably need to grant more permissions to the user in PostgreSQL 15.
 An error message will appear in the `pmm-agent` log if more permissions are required.
 This behavior is pertaining to PostgreSQL and not PMM.

     You can use this query:
+    ```
     CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';
+    ```
-where USERNAME should be replaced by your user.
+    where `USERNAME` should be replaced by the user.

 ## Query Analytics for MongoDB